-A nurse had been regarded more than just a giver of health care because, besides her knowledge in medicine, she has high regard for benevolence providing care for her patients to the best of her ability.
+A nurse had been regarded as more than just a giver of health care because, besides her knowledge in medicine, she has high regard for benevolence in providing care for her patients to the best of her ability.
 And one of every nurses’ important tasks is to look after their welfare, attending to both physiological and psychological needs.

-Nurses consider this in pain management as well in which only the patient’s subjective interpretation is the only basis for how extensive the treatment should be adjusted.
+Nurses consider this in pain management as well, in which only the patient’s subjective interpretation is the only basis for how extensive the treatment should be adjusted.
 Considering the hierarchy of needs by Maslow as the backbone of patient care priorities, Management had improved remarkably.
 It is the only guide that addresses self-actualization, which may be attained at different levels.

 It could be as simple as autonomy, independence, and an increased range of motion after a great trauma or surgery.
 All of which alleviates a person’s depressive state into embracing drive, a positive mindset, and willingness.
 So, this way, both physiological and psychological aspect’s needs are met.